csc-training/summerschool/exercise-instructions.md

 ```bash
 CC -fopenmp <source.cpp>
 ```
 **NOTE!** The `-fopenmp` option behaves differently depending on which module are loaded.
 If `partition/L` or `partition/C` is loaded it will use compiling options for creating code for multi-core cpus.
-If  `partition/G` it will use compiling options to create code for offloading on gpus.
+If  `partition/G` is loaded it will use compiling options to create code for offloading on gpus.

 #### HIP